-Generally, a customer who is an inmate of a public institution may apply and qualify for AHCCCS while incarcerated.
-The customer cannot receive AHCCCS covered services until they are released.
+A customer who is an inmate of a public institution may apply and qualify for AHCCCS while incarcerated.
+Generally, the customer cannot receive AHCCCS covered services until they are released.
 Enrollment and services are suspended during any time the customer is considered an inmate.